 If you’re seeking the best read to secure yourself against unforeseen problems down the road, you’ll find “Loopholes of Real Estate” (2013), by Garrett Sutton, is your best bet.
 Being aware of loopholes in both taxes and legal issues can put you in the driver’s seat.
 Not only will you benefit from knowing how to avoid legal issues, but you can also gain financially through tax loopholes, from the information you become aware of.

 There you have it.
-Those are 6 books every Upstate real estate investor needs to read.
+Those are 6 books every South Carolina real estate investor needs to read.